potocpav/python-concur-docs/Introduction.md

  <generator object button at 0x7f12381a8b50>
  ```

 Widgets are plain old Python generators!
-We can put two generators back-to-back using the standard `itertools.chain` function:
+We can put several generators back-to-back using the standard `itertools.chain` function:

 ```python
 from itertools import chain
 c.main(chain(c.button("Click me!"), c.button("And me!"), c.button("Exit.")))
 ```

 There is some widget flicker in this example, but let's ignore it for now.
 There is a bigger problem: using `itertools` functions for generator composition is very clunky.
-Luckily, Python has dedicated syntax for painless generator composition: `yield from`.
+Luckily, Python has dedicated syntax for generator composition: `yield from`.
 The previous example can be rewritten as:

 ```python
 def app():